How to Change Honda Rancher TRX420 Front Brake Pads

 - Flat-blade screwdriver

-NOTE: You need to order two sets of the brake pads to do both the right and left sides.
+NOTE: You need to order two sets of the brake pads for both the right and left sides.

 Honda Rancher 420 Front Brake Pads Change